GoDevOps/productive-on-day-one/slides/README.md

 - The topic of CI & CD has been covered by many talks in previous years at ADDO, and this year again.
 So, we won't be diving deep.
 - Less so for observability, but this is topic where significant progress has been made, notably with thought leaders such as Charity Majors

-Let's focus on the first point -->
+Let's focus on the first point

+⚠⚠⚠⚠ 10 minutes

+-->

 ---

 # Improving Time to 1st commit

 <!--

+⚠⚠⚠⚠ 10 minutes

 Laurent 👇

 We will focus on the first topic, which is to improve the time to 1st commit.